need a way to uniquely identify actor in a workflow and locate it

 multiple clones in a workflow.
 Its not clear that the clones have different LSIDs.

-#3 Updated by Christopher Brooks almost 12 years ago
+#3 Updated by Christopher Brooks about 12 years ago

 Ptolemy now includes a way to highlight errors.
 I'm not